Helping You Care for Your Tires

 - Purchase a good pressure gauge.
 Public gauges at the gas station are often abused and unreliable.

-Regular rotation extends the life of your tires, saving you time and money in the long run.
-Each tire and wheel is removed from your vehicle and moved to a different position.
-This ensures that all of the tires wear evenly and last longer.
-If no period is specified in your owner's manual, the tires should be rotated every 6,000-12,000 kilometers.
+Regularly rotating your tires extends their lifespan, saving you time and money.
+During rotation, each tire and wheel is removed from your vehicle and moved to a different position.
+This ensures all the tires wear evenly and last longer.
+If no rotation schedule is specified in your owner's manual, make a habit of rotating your tires every 6,000-12,000 miles.

 Alignment generally refers to the adjustment of a vehicle's front and rear suspension parts.
 Proper alignment ensures that your vehicle handles correctly and will help increase the life and performance of your tires.
 The alignment of your vehicle can be knocked out of adjustment from daily impacts such as potholes and railroad crossings, or by more severe accidents.
 You should have the alignment checked if: